noob2uub/CTF-TryHackMe/toolsrus.md

 [-] Exploit aborted due to failure: unexpected-reply: Failed to upload the payload [*] Exploit completed, but no session was created.
 ```
-after looking at things more and we are in the manager part of Tomcat lets look at exploit/multi/http/tomcat_mgr_upload, we already have user credentials so I do not see a reason for *deploy.
+After looking at things more and we are in the manager part of Tomcat lets look at exploit/multi/http/tomcat_mgr_upload, we already have user credentials so I do not see a reason for *deploy.
 Fingers crossed.

 ```console
 exploit(multi/http/tomcat_mgr_upload) > show info